 When you visit the supermarket, you’re in a comfortable place.

-That's by design.
-Grocery stores carefully control the experience by laying out their aisles, playing serene music, and even pumping in scented air.
-The goal is to keep you shopping, so they hide some of the shadier parts of the business.
+That’s by design.
+Grocery stores carefully control the experience by mapping out their aisles, playing serene music, and even pumping in scented air.
+The goal, plain and simple, is to keep you shopping.

 That’s why every supermarket guides you through the fresh produce before dropping you off at the cookie aisle.